 When we created Flow, we took all of this into account.
 We addressed the complexity of streaming by creating an automated method to re-distribute resources on the fly based on incoming data volume.
 At the same time, Flow allows easy, flexible transformations on batch data.
 Most importantly, the platform enables you to combine both batch and streaming data into a unified pipeline that you can re-arrange, flex, and scale as your use-case inevitably evolves.

 Have data scalability challenges that weren’t discussed here?
-Interested in working with us?
-Join the beta program.
+Talk to us on Slack.